Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 \subsection{Implementation in the GstLAL pipeline}

 The GstLAL-based inspiral search is a matched-filtering pipeline.
 The noise-weighted inner product of each whitened template with the whitened data produces the signal-to-noise ratio (SNR).
 Both signals and glitches can produce high SNR, thus a number of additional consistency and coincidence checks are implemented in the pipeline, as detailed in Ref.~\cite{O2Methods}.
-In order to access the full waveform of systems up to 400\,$\msun$ that merge at lower frequencies, the filtering frequency was reduced from 30\,Hz in the O1 search to 15\,Hz.
+In order to access the full waveform of binary systems up to 400\,$\msun$ that merge at lower frequencies, the filtering frequency was reduced from 30\,Hz in the O1 search to 15\,Hz.

-For the purpose of background estimation, templates are grouped together so that each group has the same number of templates with similar background noise characteristics.
+In the GstLAL pipeline, the background characteristics are estimated for each detector independently using non-coincident triggers that occurred during times they could have formed a coincidence, i.e. non-coincident triggers that occurred when more than one detector had science quality data.
+This is done for several different bins of templates across the template bank, thus each bin collects its own background statistics used for assigning likelihood-ratios to candidates in that bin.
+In the region of the template bank where the total mass is less than 80\,$\msun$, the templates are binned first in the effective spin and then in chirp mass (as defined below); in the high mass region, templates are binned by template duration.
+These two techniques were experimentally found to group templates together that have similar responses to noise.
+More information on the spin and chirp mass binning can be found in Ref.~\cite{O1Methods}, and more information on the duration binning can be found in Ref.\cite{O2Methods}.
+For the purpose of background estimation, templates are grouped together so that each group has templates with similar response to background noise.
 Noise properties are averaged separately for each group.
-Prior to O2, templates were grouped according to two composite parameters that characterize the waveform inspiral to leading order.
-These were the chirp mass of the binary $\mchirp$ and the effective spin parameter $\chi_\mathrm{eff}$.
+Before O2, templates were grouped according to two composite parameters that characterize the waveform inspiral to leading order.
+As also pointed out in~\cite{O1Methods, O2Methods}, these were the chirp mass of the binary $\mchirp$ and the effective spin parameter $\chi_\mathrm{eff}$.
 The chirp mass is The effective spin parameter is defined as and acts as a mass-weighted combination of the spin components (anti-)aligned with the total angular momentum.

 However, as described in Sect.~\ref{sec:overcoverage}, extra templates were placed in the high mass region of the offline bank, to better capture the properties of the noise in that regime.
 Templates above a total mass of 80\,$\msun$ were then grouped by template duration from 15\,Hz rather than the $\mchirp$ and $\chi_\mathrm{eff}$ binning used at lower masses.
 Template duration better characterizes the waveform merger and ringdown, the detectable part of the signal for high mass systems.